thomaswilburn/wnn-scraping-workshop/readme.rst

 Then we're going to take this, pull each of the pages, and turn them into a CSV including the costs and diversity status of each contract.

+Note: THAT WAS THE PLAN but it got rate-limited so we just scraped Pokemon instead.
+Sorry!